Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Evaluation

-The goal of our jamming attack is to prevent the RAG system (essentially, the underlying LLM) from providing an answer to a given query.
-We consider a query ``jammed'' if two conditions hold: (1) the clean, unpoisoned RAG system produces a response $\clnres$ that answers the query (regardless of correctness), but (2) the response $\poisonres$ generated by the RAG system after its database was poisoned with the blocker document $\advdoc$ does not.
-For evaluating success of this attack, we measure the percentage of jammed queries.
-Queries for which the unpoisoned response $\clnres$ did not provide an answer are discarded, since there is no reason for an adversary to jam such queries.
+We consider a query ``jammed'' if (1) the clean, unpoisoned RAG system produces a response $\clnres$ that answers the query (regardless of correctness), but (2) the response $\poisonres$ generated by the RAG system after its database was poisoned with the blocker document $\advdoc$ does not.
+When measuring the percentage of jammed queries, we discard the queries for which the unpoisoned response $\clnres$ did not provide an answer because there is no reason for an adversary to jam such queries.
 We provide the percentage of such discarded queries in~\Cref{sec:discarded_queries}.
-Note that if we did include these queries in our measurements, it would \emph{increase} the reported jamming rate.
+If we did include these queries in our measurements, it would \emph{increase} the reported jamming rate.

 Verifying whether a given response answers the query is non-trivial.
 Refusal to answer can be expressed in many ways, thus we cannot compare responses with specific predefined strings.
-For this measurement, we use an oracle-based metric, where we ask an oracle LLM whether a given query is answered by a given response or not.
-We use GPT-4-Turbo \cite{achiam2023gpt4,openai2024embedding}, specifically the GPT-4-1106-preview version, as the oracle LLM.
+For this measurement, we ask an oracle LLM whether the query is answered by a given response or not.
+We use the GPT-4-1106-preview version of GPT-4-Turbo \cite{achiam2023gpt4,openai2024embedding} for this purpose.
 Because the system prompt of the RAG system instructs the LLM to reply ``I don't know'' if it cannot provide an answer, many refusals contain this string.
-Therefore, to improve accuracy of our oracle-based metric and reduce false positives (i.e., mistakenly marking a response as an answer even though it is a refusal), we also use substring matching with the ``I don't know'' string\textemdash see~\Cref{sec:oracle_based_metrics_details} for details.
+To improve the accuracy of our oracle-based metric and reduce false positives (i.e., mistakenly marking a response as an answer even though it is a refusal), we also use substring matching with the ``I don't know'' string\textemdash see~\Cref{sec:oracle_based_metrics_details} for details.

-The results, presented in~\Cref{tab:main_jamming_success}, show the efficacy of our attack.
-A significant fraction of queries are jammed when the document database is poisoned with the corresponding blocker documents.